rolancon/inglish/README.md

 - Characters that are not pronounced are formatted with italic markup
 - Sounds that do not appear in the spelling of the word are shown as characters that are formatted with inserted markup
 - The primary stress is shown with bold (strong) markup
-- The aspirated unvoiced stop is shown as a Unicode character U+00B4 acute accent (&#x00B4;) appended to the 't', 'p' or 'k' character
+- The aspirated unvoiced stop is shown as a Unicode character U+00B4 acute accent (&#x00B4;) appended to the 't', 'p', 'k' or 'q' character
 - A compound noun is shown with a Unicode character U+00B7 middle dot (&#x00B7;) in between

 ## Charts